VamsiUdaykumar/Medical-Chatbot-MLOps/Geetha/readme.md

 ## Data Pipeline (Retraining)

+- **Retraining Transformations**:
+    - Parse all new `.json` logs from the `retraining_data_raw` folder
+    - Extract required fields: `question`, `model_response`
+    - Drop non-relevant fields like `symptoms`, `timestamp`, and other metadata
+    - Filter out rows where required fields are missing or malformed
+    - Combine cleaned rows into a new `retraining_data.json` under a versioned folder (e.g., `v1`, `v2`)
+    - Archive processed raw logs in the corresponding `production_data_archive/vN/` folder to prevent reprocessing

 **Requirement:** Define pipeline for ingesting, cleaning, and transforming new production data for retraining.

-### My Implementation:

 - **Directory Structure:**